 Here are some of the strategies you can use to make this recipe more economical:

 - Stock up on ingredients when they are on sale.
 For instance, when I see a great price on veggies or chicken stock, I’ll buy lots of them and plan my meals around them.
+You can also buy certain items in bulk, to save even more money!

 - Use a whole chicken!
 Cooking a whole chicken (or buying one that Costco roasted for you) can be more economical than buying chicken pieces.
 Plus, you can use the carcass to make homemade stock.